Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Introduction

 \section{Introduction}

-Denoising diffusion probabilistic models \cite{ho2020denoising} (DDPMs, or just ``diffusion models'') have shown extensive promise in medical image analysis and beyond \cite{kazerouni2023diffusion} due to their ability to generate high-quality, high-resolution images.
-However, standard generative models like DDPMs can still fail to create anatomically plausible tissue (Fig \ref{fig:eg_imgs}).
+Denoising diffusion probabilistic models \cite{ho2020denoising} (DDPMs, or just ``diffusion models'') have shown extensive applications in medical image analysis \cite{kazerouni2023diffusion} due to their ability to generate high-quality, high-resolution images, such as for direct image generation \cite{pinaya2022brain,khader2023denoising}, image segmentation \cite{wolleb2022diffusionseg}, anomaly detection \cite{pinaya2022fast,wolleb2022diffusion}, cross-modality image translation \cite{lyu2022conversion}, and image denoising \cite{gong2023pet}.
+However, standard generative models like DDPMs can still fail to create anatomically plausible tissue (Fig \ref{fig:eg_imgs}), and such anatomy is not precisely customizable.
 Our proposed solution is to incorporate anatomical information as a prior for image generation via a segmentation mask for different types of tissue, organs, etc., providing the network with a more direct learning signal for anatomical realism.

-Image-space-based diffusion models are especially amenable for strict segmentation guidance because a conditioning mask can be used as-is for every small step of the denoising process, with no conversion to some abstract latent space as in latent diffusion models (or GANs) where complex spatial conditions may be lost.
-In this paper, we introduce an image-space diffusion model for segmentation-guided image generation: \textbf{Segmentation-Guided Diffusion}.
+Generating an image from a mask (a.k.a. \textit{semantic synthesis}) is a type of image-to-image translation task.
+Existing translation works include GAN-based \cite{yang2019unsupervised,choi2018stargan,cao2023deep} and diffusion-based models \cite{wolleb2022diffusion,stablediffusion,controlnet}, yet these do not directly enforce precise pixel-wise anatomical constraints.
+Recent works introduced fine-tuning large pre-trained text-to-image latent diffusion models (LDMs) for segmentation-conditioning on natural images \cite{controlnet,wang2022piti}, but we found that these adapt poorly to medical images (Sec. \ref{sec:expcompare}).
+Instead, we propose the first diffusion model for generating medical images from anatomical segmentations, which is assisted by it being an image-space diffusion model trained from scratch.
+Image-space-based diffusion models are especially amenable for strict segmentation guidance because a conditioning mask can be used as-is for every small step of the denoising process, with no conversion to some abstract latent space as in certain LDMs \cite{controlnet,wang2022piti,stablediffusion} (or GANs) where precise spatial guidance may be lost.